vishakha-lall/MapBot/README.md

 - StanfordCoreNLP
   - StanfordCoreNLP has a dependency on Java 8. `java -version` should complete successfully with version 1.8 or higher.
   - Windows- Download as a .zip file from [here](https://stanfordnlp.github.io/CoreNLP/download.html).
   - Linux and MacOS- Follow the instructions to download the file from [here](https://stanfordnlp.github.io/CoreNLP/download.html).
-- Docker (if you want to set me up the Docker way)
-  - Take a look at [this](https://docs.docker.com/install/) for detailed installation instructions for Docker on Windows, Linux and Mac systems.
-  - You won't need to download MySQL locally to make Docker work, but it's recommended as a pre-requisite to be able to debug programs outside Docker.
-  - Verify the installations by `docker --version` and `docker-compose --version`

-#### 1. How to set me up?
+#### How to set me up?

 - Clone the repository
 - Create the **mapbot** database in mySQL
   -  `mysql -uroot -p -hlocalhost`